-aluminum

-Aluminum is usually used in kitchen ware.
+- Aluminum is usually used in kitchenware.

-II.
-DIALOGUE BOX

-James: Now, I think the financial situation sorted out.
+James: Now, I think the financial situation is sorted out.
 I guess Bella has something to do with this.

 Bella: Thanks James.
-In my opinion, if we want to stay profitable, we should seriously
+In my opinion, if we want to stay profitable, we should seriously consider extension.

-Edward: I totally agree to that!
+Edward: I totally agree with that.

-Belle : Yes, we have to extend our production.
+Bella: Yes, we have to extend our production.
 We make aluminum for construction and for vehicles.
-I think we could also do the packaging.
-Aluminum dishes for takeaway food and aluminum foil for wrapping.
-James: It's a totally different process, Bella. consider extension.
+I think we could also do packaging - aluminum dishes for takeaway food and aluminum foil for wrapping.

+James: It's a totally different process, Bella.

-Bella: Yes, it is, but we have to take the considerations on the production's financial situation.
+Bella: Yes, it is, but we have to consider the production's financial situation.

 Edward: I think Bella has the best solution to the problem.
 Collin, what do you think?

 Collin: I think so!
 James, how about you?
 Have you decided?

-James: Yes, I have decided.
+James : Yes, I have decided.
 I will take it.

+- 1. What is Bella's suggested solution to the problem? - 2.
+If you were James, what would be your stand on Bella's suggestion?

-Agreeing and Disagreeing III.
-LANGUAGE BOX A collocation is made up of two or more words that are commonly used together in English.
-There are different kinds of collocation in English.
-Strong collocations- are word pairings that are expected to come together. adjective + noun - regular meeting, a massive demand noun + verb - set the meeting, a company progress verb + noun - to feel free, to come prepared adverb + verb - completely forget, wave frantically collocations with common verbs- do business, make a difference IV.
+Agreeing and Disagreeing

+A collocation is made up of two or more words that are commonly used together in English.

+There are different kinds of collocations in English.

+Strong collocations are word pairings that are expected to come together.

+- adjective + noun a massive demand, growing market, a conclusive reasons - noun + verb a company evolves, a company develops, a company stagnates - verb + adverb seriously consider, study something carefully, totally different - verb + noun come up with reasons, look for opportunities - adverb + verb deeply regret, firmly believe, totally agree collocations with common verbs - do business, make a difference

+IV.
 SAY IT!
 Directions: Read the scenario below and answer the questions.

 For instance, the company you're working for is experiencing a great loss in the production.
-The reason is, most of the employees are retiring and others are filing a resignation.
-They're against on the changing of shifts twice a month.
-They're obliged to follow and adjust to it eventhough it's against their will.
+The reason is, most of the employees are retiring and others are filing for a resignation.
+They're against the changing of shifts twice a month.
+They're obliged to follow and adjust to it even though it's against their will.

 Follow-up questions:

 - 1. Do you agree or disagree that companies should be permitted to do this?
 Provide reasons or examples to support your opinion. - 2.
-If you're in the situation, will you do the same thing as what most of the employees did?
+If you were in this situation, would you do the same thing as most of the other employees did?